5 Steps to Maximize Your Pension in Canada (2026 Guide)

 Step 4: Increase Your Contributions

-Your CPP payments depend on your contributions during working years.
+Your CPP payments depend heavily on your contributions during working years.

 To maximize benefits: